 Explores the key tasks to help manage, maintain, prioritize, assess and approve requirements and design information from inception to retirement, in addition to tracing relationships.
 Introduces various technologies utilized to assess requirement changes and track issues relating to requirements.
 Students will also explore the Agile Perspective.

 Explores tools and technologies used in the business analysis field.
 Students will employ a variety of these tools and technologies in order to assemble, organize, analyze and manage data.
 Also introduces communication and collaboration technologies utilized with stakeholders to translate the data.
-(Prerequisite: 102-134 Business Analyst Essentials)
+(Prerequisites: 102-134 Business Analyst Essentials; 103-159 Computer Literacy - Microsoft Office)

 Explores the key tasks of Requirements Analysis and Design that Business Analysts perform to structure and organize requirements discovered during the elicitation activity.
 Tasks include specifying and modeling requirements/designs, verifying and validating information, defining requirements architecture, defining solution options that meet business needs and estimating potential value for those solution options.
 Introduces techniques of use-cases, prototyping, non-functional requirements analysis and acceptance and evaluation criteria.
 Students will also explore the final perspective of Business Architecture.
 (Prerequisite: 102-134 Business Analyst Essentials)